Trebel/SmartButt/README.md

-# Restify Skeleton
+# SmartButt API

-A minimalist skeleton for bring up a restify server in minimal time.
+A simple API implementation which uses sensor data stored in AT&T's m2x.

 ## Usage
 Use `npm install` to install dependencies, and `npm install -g grunt-cli` to install grunt-cli globally.